-Homeownership is by far the most popular asset goal in Virginia and across the country.
-However, with tighter credit that has resulted from the 2008 housing crisis, it has become increasingly difficult to be qualified for a mortgage.
-It is extremely important for intermediaries to critically assess the ability of a candidate to be in a position to qualify for a mortgage by the end of the two year participation.
+Homeownership is the American dream.
+However, with tighter credit scrutiny that has resulted from the latest housing crisis, it has become increasingly difficult to be qualified for a mortgage.
+It is extremely important for intermediaries to critically assess the ability of a candidate to be in a position to qualify for a mortgage by the end of the two-year timeframe.
 DHCD looks to intermediaries to exercise their professional judgment and recommend a different course of action to a candidate who won't be sufficiently credit ready for a loan.
-DHCD wants to make the savings accounts available to clients who will be able with some certitude to get a home loan and access the match at the end of two years.
+DHCD wants to make the savings accounts available to clients who will be able with some certitude to get a home loan and access the match by the end of two years.